-Employment Areas are stable areas and are characterized by uses that are land extensive and /or have low employment densities.
+Lands identified as Neighbourhood Areas are considered to be generally stable areas where the existing character is to be preserved and enhanced.
 They have various operating uses including manufacturing and wholesale, retail and restaurant, banquet hall, utility, marina and parkland.
-The future use of these lands will be reviewed through the next phase of study for

-Inspiration Lakeview and remain unchanged in this Area Plan.
+The future use of these lands will be reviewed through the next phase of study for Inspiration Lakeview and remains unchanged in this Area Plan.